 TC-Diag first determines the list of valid times that appear in any one of the tracks.
 For each valid time, it processes all track points for that time.
 For each track point, it reads the gridded model fields requested in the configuration file and transforms the gridded data to a range-azimuth cylindrical coordinates grid.
-For each domain, it writes the range-azimuth data to a temporary NetCDF file.
+For each domain, it writes the range-azimuth data to a temporary NetCDF file, as described in Contributor's Guide Section %s.